 The Mississippi Freedom Project and research trip is sponsored by George A. Smathers Libraries, Mr. William De Grove, the UF Center for the Humanities and the Public Sphere, UF African American Studies program, UF College of Liberal Arts and Sciences, UF Office of Research, The Sunflower County Civil Rights Organization & The Sam Block Civil Rights Organization.
 The George A. Smathers Libraries at the University of Florida grant funded processing for the MFP collection from 2013-2014.

-Publication of “I Never Will Forget” was co-sponsored by UF Center for Women’s Studies and Gender Research,Center for Undergraduate Research, Center for Humanities and the Public Sphere, Department of History, Milbauer Program in Southern History, African American Studies Program, Phi Alpha Theta chapter, and George A. Smathers Libraries.
+Publication of “I Never Will Forget” (PDF) was co-sponsored by UF Center for Women’s Studies and Gender Research,Center for Undergraduate Research, Center for Humanities and the Public Sphere, Department of History, Milbauer Program in Southern History, African American Studies Program, Phi Alpha Theta chapter, and George A. Smathers Libraries.
 George A. Smathers Libraries sponsored a mini-grant for MFP from 2013 – 2014, which enabled SPOHP to transcribe 100+ interviews for the reunion book and online archive.

 Sunflower County Civil Rights Organization in Sunflower County, MS